Risen 2: Dark Waters: Setting

 The game is set in a fictional, fantasy-orientated region of its in-game world based on the Caribbean tropics.
-The world is divided into multiple locations across a fictional world map made up of islands or coastal areas home to jungles, caves, tribal villages and outposts.
+The world is divided into multiple locations across a fictional world map of islands or coastal areas home to jungles, caves, tribal villages, and outposts.
 Travel between islands is done with the player's pirate ship.
-Each location can only be accessed for the first time through progression of the main story quest yet can be optionally revisited after.
-While certain routes and paths may be divided by mountainous or watery passes or story scripted events, the location allows the player to take multiple routes and discover new and hidden sites or locales.
+Each location can only be accessed for the first time through a progression of the main story quest yet can be optionally revisited after.
+While certain routes and paths may be divided by mountainous or watery passes or story-scripted events, the location allows the player to take multiple routes and discover new and hidden sites or locales.
 The player must travel on foot through most of the location but can obtain a map of it that shows a complete overview of the island, including marked points related to current quests and discovered points of interest, such as villages, outposts, docks, and other safe non-hostile areas.
-Once these have been discovered and marked on the map, the player can then fast travel between them without having to manually go on foot.
+Once these have been found and marked on the map, the player can then fast-travel between them without having to go on foot manually.

-The game has a day and night cycle in which non-player characters and certain quests operate by.
-Players themselves can choose to sleep if they find an empty bed to skip to different times of the day.
+The game has a day and night cycle in which non-player characters and certain quests operate.
+Players can choose to sleep if they find an empty bed to skip to different times of the day.